Outreach Monks

 Preparation determines what gets targeted and how anchors are distributed.
 Execution determines whether each placement actually delivers the signal it was built to deliver.
 Post-placement review confirms the campaign is producing results at the page level and catches issues before they compound.

 Run the checks in order.
 Track at the page level.
 Treat each placement as a decision with a specific outcome, not a number on a monthly delivery report.
+If you are ready to run campaigns with this level of structure built in, our outreach link building service handles every phase — from prospect vetting and anchor planning to live tracking and monthly reassessments — so the campaign runs to this standard without requiring you to manage it internally.

 Get in touch with Outreach Monks here